 UKK national park skiing expedition

-NEW TOUR.
 Get off the beaten track!
 Ski through vast, spectacular Urho Kekkonen National Park in eastern Lapland pulling your own sledge.
 Overnights in wilderness huts and tents.

 This week long ski expedition is for those who want to challenge themselves as well as take the opportunity to step away from the stress of everyday life and its constant white noise.